Military Rabbinate: History

-2016 appointment controversy

-In November 2016, the High Court of Israel delayed the appointment of Eyal Karim as chief military rabbi, demanding that he clarify a number of statements he had made in the past.
+In November 2016, the High Court of Israel delayed the appointment of Eyal Krim as chief military rabbi, demanding that he clarify a number of statements he had made in the past.
 These allegedly included that Jewish soldiers were permitted to rape non-Jewish women in wartime, that women should not be allowed to testify in court due to their "sentimental" nature, and that captured terrorists should be killed.
 The comments were published over a decade ago.
-Responding to the accusations, Karim said that the Torah permits intercourse with a non-Jewish woman during wartime under certain conditions, but his statements were strictly theoretical and dealt with a specific biblical passage.
+Responding to the accusations, Krim said that the Torah permits intercourse with a non-Jewish woman during wartime under certain conditions, but his statements were strictly theoretical and dealt with a specific biblical passage.
 At the time of his appointment, he told the IDF Personnel Directorate that "there is no license in times of peace or war to sexually assault women".